ColinEspinas/matchy-dungeon/README.md

 - Shops
 - Coins are useless as there is no shop in game yet (you can still use them for combo).

+## Controls

+Use the arrow keys to move your cursor and the space bar to make actions.

 ## Resources

 Thanks https://phosphoricons.com/ for the sprite icons.